What does it mean to remineralize? The process is the storage of minerals in hard tissue, such as teeth.

 In addition to the use of toothpaste or gel for remineralization, proper nutrition and high-quality oral hygiene play an important role.
 The simplest recommendations will help you achieve your goals.

-It is necessary to eat enough foods that are rich in calcium - it's cottage cheese, cheese, beans, mustard, and almonds.
-You need to include fluoride and phosphorus products in your diet - these are seafood.
+It is necessary to eat enough foods that are rich in calcium – it’s cottage cheese, cheese, beans, mustard, Almonds and high vitamin butter oils.

 Use a vitamin complex.
 Dentists advise brushing your teeth twice (morning and night) for at least three minutes.